TotallyNotSethP/Arcade_Table/README.md

 ## About
 Hello!
 My name is Seth Peace!
 My dad and I decided to make a table that you can play games on.
 This is the software for that table.
 It's powered by Python and PyGame on a Raspberry Pi 3 B+.
 ## Status
 So far, we have successfully made a Joystick class to read the joysticks.
 It's in the file `joystick_class.py`.
+We also have a test file for it named `joystick_test.py`.
 ## Usage
 The Joystick class works as follows:
 ```